FEichinger/sescripts/README.md

 Collection of UserScripts for use with Stack Exchange

-## chatbuttons.user.js
+## chat.user.js

-This script adds custom buttons to the Stack Exchange chat.
+This script adds custom buttons, word-monitoring, and a way to clear the visible transcript to the Stack Exchange chat.
 Clicking on the `buttons` button opens the settings menu from where you can manage your custom buttons.

-## chatalerts.user.js

-With this script, a list of words will be monitored in any opened room.
+With the `alerts` option, a list of words will be monitored in any opened room.
 If any of the words on your list shows up in the message, it will get a highlight and - if the setting is active and your browser supports the `audio` tag - will trigger the ping sound.
+The `clear` button simply removes all currently visible messages from the browser.
+Do note that this is persistent until page refresh.

 ## posts.user.js